steffitan23/cubstart-website/src/hw/web/hw2.md

 The best way to learn web development is through making your own projects.
 A personal, resume-style website is pretty useful and a great starter project, so that's what we're making today.

-Here's an example from our friend and Cubstart alum Oski Ddoski:
+Here's an example from our friend and Cubstart alum Ddoski:

 <video width="100%" controls>
   <source src="/assets/hw2/oski-personal-portfolio.mp4" type="video/mp4">